vmware/container-service-extension/docs/RBAC.md

 <a name="enablement"></a>
 ## Enablement

-When CSE v1.2.6 is installed (or upgraded from v1.2.5 and below), CSE registers the above mentioned right to vCloud Director.
-The right belongs to the hidden 'System' organization in vCloud Director and the Cloud administrator has the visibility of it.
+When CSE v1.2.6 and above is installed (or upgraded from v1.2.5 and below), CSE registers the above mentioned rights to vCloud Director.
+The rights are automatically granted to the hidden 'System' organization in vCloud Director and are visible to the Cloud administrator.

 Cloud Administrator turns on the role based access control for CSE
 - sets the 'enforce_authorization' flag to 'true' under 'service' section of the configuration file
 - restarts the CSE server

 Cloud administrator propagates the new right to Tenants, in order to grant